 Herbs In Medieval Recipes

 A typical, medieval English peasant family would have used herbs extensively in cooking as they were easy and inexpensive to cultivate.
 The typical diet of the family would have been quite bland in taste (pottage, a little meat or dried fish) and adding herbs made it more palatable and appealing.
 Also they could not afford to buy imported spices to improve the flavour of their food.
 Spices were the privilege of the medieval rich.

 Although rich nobles and wealthy merchants preferred spices in their food, they also enjoyed the more flavoursome medieval herbs such as anise (aniseed) in certain dishes.
 Anise was particularly popular in fish recipes and was sometimes also used in chicken dishes.

-Here is a list of herbs commonly grown in medieval times and used in that period’s cooking:
+Here are some of the most common herbs grown in medieval Europe and used in medieval recipes:

-Herbs were used a great deal in medieval times for the treatment of a of ailments.
-Some such as anise (aniseed), borage and chamomile were grown both for their taste in cooking and for their medicinal properties.
-Other medieval herbs such as mugwort (pictured below) and musk mallow were grown only for their medicinal properties.
-Mugwort is a plant with pungent smelling leaves which was used to make a foot ointment and often to help ease ‘ladies problems’.
-Musk mallow was believed to have good anti-inflammatory properties.
-Here are some of the most common medieval herbs and their medicinal uses in 12th century England:
+Herbs were used a great deal in medieval times for the treatment of ailments.
+Some herbs, such as anise (aniseed), borage (photo above) and chamomile were grown for their taste in cooking and for their medicinal properties when digested.
+Many other medieval herbs such as mugwort (pictured below) and musk mallow were only for medicinal use (topical skin treatment etc).

 anise – to combat flatulence